japawBlob/Programming-basics-for-STC/src/slideshow.md

 add x0, x1, x2     # x0 = x1+x2
 ```

-It also is abstraction - from direct code.
+It also is an abstraction - from direct code.

 ```
 0000 0000 0010 0010 0000 0000 0010 0000